 People with albinism are not really that hard to spot.
 They are most commonly called albinos.

-They are born with a congenital disorder which causes a lack of or poor melanin production in their system.
+Do you know, what causes eyelashes to turn white?
+They are born with a congenital disorder that causes a lack of or poor melanin production in their system.
 Albinism is characterized mainly by white skin as well as light hair, eyebrows and of course eyelashes.

 With albinism, it is hard to get your lashes to become dark again mainly because it is your body that refuses your ability to produce melanin.